Pickleball Court Paint DIY | Do It Yourself Coatings

-(3) 5-Gallon Pails – Color Concentrate with Sand (Two Coats for one-color pickleball court)
+(5) 5-Gallon Pails – PickleMaster RTU (Two Coats for one-color pickleball court)

-If you want a two-color pickleball court, you need (1) 5-gallon pail for the inside, non-volley zone, and (2) 5-gallon pails for both outside areas.
+If you want a two-color pickleball court, you need (2) 5-gallon pails for the non-volley zone (kitchen), and (4) 5-gallon pails for both service areas.

 (1) Gallon of C1610G Stripe Rite (Anti-bleed) line primer

 (1) Gallon of C1620G Textured White Line Paint